-These steps are summarized in Alg.
-6 (see appendix).
-These steps result in a quadratic complexity, both in time and memory, with respect to the number of points n and m.
-However, these complexities become linear when square matrices A, B and rectangular C all admit a low-rank factorization.
+These steps are summarized in Algorithm 6, proposed in the appendix.
+These steps result usually in a quadratic complexity, both in time and memory, with respect to the number of points n and m.
+These complexities become linear as soon as all three matrices C, A, B admit a low-rank factorization.

-(a) Gene Nrgn: measured vs. predicted expression
+(a) Visualization of measured and predicted gene expression of Nrgn.

-(b) Gene Slc24a2: measured vs. predicted expression
+(b) Visualization of measured and predicted gene expression of Slc24a2.